Best American Made Sleeping Bags: The Warmest & Lightest in the World

 The super warm Puma should give you a good night’s rest at a chilly -25 F and comes with a wider shoulder girth to allow easy layering for truly cold nights.
 I haven’t tried this bag but have no doubt it performs well.
 The specs are: 3 lb 7 oz, with a water resistant/breathable Microlite XP shell, and 850+ down.

-The above left photo shows my demoed Feathered Friends Ptarmigan in Kootenay National Park, Canada used at -20F in February 2018.
+The above left photo shows my demoed Feathered Friends Ptarmigan in Kootenay National Park, Canada used at -20F.
 Luckily there was no wind that night as I prefer to sleep under the stars.
-The photo to the right shows my ski camp in the high Wasatch Range, Utah with the FF Ptarmigan tucked inside my Tarptent Double Rainbow Tent.
+The photo to the right shows my ski camp in the high Wasatch Range, Utah with the FF Ptarmigan tucked inside my tent.

 Here you’ll find a lineup of the best headlamps made in the USA for camping, backpacking, running, hiking, biking, fishing, and all things in the dark.